 Brewing method

 It shouldn’t be any surprise that the way coffee is brewed affects its taste.
-Using the same beans for espresso and filtered coffee brewing styles will produce two distinct coffee flavours.
+Using the same beans for espresso and filtered coffee brewing styles will produce two distinct coffee flavours that can make all the difference in regular cups of coffee or even special recipes like bulletproof coffee.

 Water quality